ProceduresGovernment

 #permalink to section

-At third quarter of 2024 the male workforce in Workers in Fisheries and Aquaculture was higher in the educational segment with 7 to 9 years of schooling (39.7k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (2.77k).
+During the first quarter of 2025, male and female workforce in Workers in Fisheries and Aquaculture was concentrated in the educational segment with 7 to 9 years of schooling (41.1k men and 1.33k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.